ImAbdollahzadeh/LiBOS/README.md

 The goal was primarily to support usb HIDs (mouse and keyboard), but finally I fell in love with the whole xHCI implementation.
  Thanks to Ben Lunt
 ## SVGA double buffering implementation for later implementation of custom MoviePlayer based on it
-Basically it has been and still is my primarily goal to learn and start deep thinking of the OS working principles I would love to implement fast, assembly-optimized graphic applications (from kernel, driver, and graphic adapter point of view)
+Basically it has always been and still is my primarily goal to learn and start deep thinking of the OS working principles.
+I would love to implement fast, assembly-optimized graphic applications (from kernel, driver, and graphic adapter point of view).
+No doubt the best resource is "zen of assembly" and "zen of graphic" by M. Abrash